 Performance tracking allows you to measure the effectiveness of your ad campaigns.
 Google Ads provides detailed performance reports that allow you to track a variety of metrics, including impressions, clicks, conversions, and return on ad spend (ROAS).
 This data can provide valuable insights into what’s working and what’s not, allowing you to make informed decisions and continuously improve your campaigns.

-Steps to Manage a Google Ads Campaign
+A Step-by-Step Guideline to Manage Successful Google Ads Campaigns

 Step 1: Review the Present Performance of Google Ads